-Goal and Strategy Proposed Timeframe Actual Timeframe Accomplishments to Date Progress Rating (BWSR) Next Steps Provide grant match and cost share for erosion control BMPs Annual Annually Provide \$4,000 to the SWCD for project cost- share in which they can leverage as match for grants.
+Goal and Strategy Proposed Timeframe Actual Timeframe Accomplishments to Date Progress Rating (BWSR) Next Steps Provide grant match and cost share for erosion control BMPs ire Annual Annually Provide \$4,000 to the SWCD for project cost- share in which they can leverage as match for grants.
 0 Continue to provide \$4,000, consider increasing amount in next Plan.
-2. Develop model ordinance to enforce erosion control on tax relief property 2015 Not complete Some uncertainty as to what was meant by tax relief programs.
+Develop model ordinance to enfo erosion control on tax relief prop Not complete Some uncertainty as to what was meant by tax relief programs.
 Research and discuss with the Board.
-Develop model ordinance to enforce road right-a-way setback requirements 2015 Not complete, not needed Many actively sought compliance with ROW setbacks and does not seem to be a widespread issue.
+Develop model ordinance to enform road right-a-way setback requirements orce 2015 Not complete, not needed Many actively sought compliance with ROW setbacks and does not seem to be a widespread issue.
 Research and discuss with the Board.
-4. Receive data on sediment load reductions due to BMPs installed Every other year Annually The SWCD calculates pollutant reductions for every project.
+Receive data on sediment load reductions due to BMPs installed Every other year Annually The SWCD calculates pollutant reductions for every project.
 0 Continue to receive reductions from SWCD.
 5. Seek producers interested in Discovery Farms participation 2014 On going Administrator researched edge-of-field monitoring options.
 No willing landowners but option is there if the right site and landowner opportunity arises.
 0 Continue to look for sites.
-5.4 Groundwater Cooperate w/ agencies to update nitrogen fertilizer rates; disseminate recommendations 2015-16 2016- On going In partnership with SWCD and MDA through the Groundwater Protection Rule and Local Advisory Team process.
+5.4 Groundwater Cooperate w/ agencies to update nitrogen fertilizer rates; dissemin recommendations 2016- On going In partnership with SWCD and MDA through the Groundwater Protection Rule and Local Advisory Team process.
 0 Continue to support.
 Cooperate w/ researchers on nitrogen transport in Trout Br.
-As needed 2017- On going Met with UMN, USGS, MGS, MPCA and other partners prior to increasing monitoring in Trout Brook to discuss trends, importance, info sharing, etc. 0 Partner as needed.
-Provide grant match and cost share for nutrient management practices Annual On going Money is provided to SWCD for cost-share assistance on BMPs, which could include nutrient management, however there have been no requests for it.
-0 Continue to provide assistance.
-Track GW quantity and quality through reports by others Annual On going Many sources available online.
-Made recommendation to County for more web-based data.
+0 Partner as needed.
+Provide grant match and cost sha for nutrient management practic On going Money is provided to SWCD for cost-share assistance on BMPs, which could include nutrient management, however there have been no requests for it. assistance.
+4. Track GW quantity and quality through reports by others Annual On going Many sources available online.
+Made recommendation to County for more webbased data.
 0 Continue to track.
 5.5 Wetlands